athanzli/PASCode/README.md

 # Phenotype Associated Single Cell encoder (PASCode)

 Phenotype Associated Single Cell encoder (PASCode) is a machine learning framework for phenotype scoring of single cells.
 PASCode ensembles multiple Differential Abundance (DA) tools through a Robust Rank Aggregation (RRA) algorithm, and uses a graph neural network to robustly annotate the phenotype association scores for single cells.
 PASCode not only outperforms individual DA tools but also can transfer its latent representations to predict the PACs of individuals without known phenotypes.
+PASCode is built based on the python package _anndata_, taking an anndata object with graph and gene expression data as input, and produces PAC scores for each cell as output.
+PASCode is widely applicable to any pair of phenotypic labels.

 ![PASCodeworkflow](https://github.com/daifengwanglab/PASCode/assets/109684042/f20719a9-241e-4631-9cbb-448388fc1df2)

-PASCode provides both training from scratch and pre-trained models for the annotation of Phenotype Associated Cell (PAC) scores:
+## PASCode provides both training from scratch and pre-trained models for the annotation of Phenotype Associated Cell (PAC) scores:
-* Training from scratch: the user can also use Differential Abundance (DA) tools and Robust Rank Aggregation (RRA) using our provided PASCode functions to get aggregated cell labels, and then train the Graph Attention Network (GAT) for PAC score annotations.
+### PASCode custom-training: the user can use Differential Abundance (DA) tools and Robust Rank Aggregation (RRA) using our provided PASCode functions to get aggregated cell labels, and then train the Graph Attention Network (GAT) for PAC score annotations.
+This includes the following steps:
+#### Step 1:
+dfddf
+#### Step 2:
+dfddf
+#### Step 3:
+dfddf
+#### Step 4:
+dfddf
-* Pre-trained models for direct PAC score annotation: we provide models pre-trained on the PsychAD consortium for direct AD and NPS PAC score predictions.
+### * PASCode Pre-trained: we provide models pre-trained on the PsychAD consortium for direct AD and NPS PAC score predictions.

 ## Dependencies
 The script is based on python 3.10 above and requires the following packages: